bhauman/lein-figwheel/README.md

 from figwheel's built in server**, then the output directory has to be in a directory that can be served by the static webserver.
-The default for the webserver root is "resources/public" so your output files need to be in a subdirectory "resources/public" unless you change the webserver root.
+The default for the webserver root is "resources/public" so your output files need to be in a subdirectory of "resources/public" unless you change the webserver root.
 For now the webserver root has to be in a subdirectory of `resources`.